Why and how to visit the Colosseum top tier (attic) and underground area in 2026

 What to expect on a tour of the Colosseum with underground / attic

-The last two times I visited the Colosseum with this option was via the Parco Colosseo website
+The last few times I visited the Colosseum with this option was via the Parco Colosseo website.

 I found the tours excellent, especially those with an actual live guide.